Gogebic–Iron County Airport

 Gogebic–Iron County Airport (IATA: IWD, ICAO: KIWD, FAA LID: IWD) is a county-owned public-use airport located seven nautical miles (13 km) northeast of the central business district of Ironwood, a city in Gogebic County, Michigan, United States.
 It is mostly used for general aviation, but it also offers scheduled passenger service which is subsidized by the Essential Air Service program.

 The airport is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a non-primary commercial service facility.

-The airport received $30,000 from the US Department of Transportation in 2020 as part of the CARES Act to help it mitigate the effects of the covid-19 pandemic.
+The airport received $30,000 from the US Department of Transportation in 2020 as part of the CARES Act to help it mitigate the effects of the COVID-19 pandemic.

 Facilities and aircraft

 Gogebic–Iron County Airport covers an area of 1180 acre at an elevation of 1230.3 ft above mean sea level.
 It has one runway designated 9/27 with an asphalt surface measuring 6502 by 100 ft, with approved ILS, GPS and VOR/DME approaches.
 In addition, the Ironwood VORTAC (IWD) navigational facility is located at the field.

-The airport closed for 6 weeks in 2020 to perform major construction to the airport's single runway and passenger terminal.
-The existing surface was milled and a new blacktop applied.
-Lighting and wiring were placed, and the runway was repainted.
+The airport closed for six weeks in 2020 to perform major construction to the airport's single runway.
+The existing surface was pulverized with underlying base course and a new asphalt surface paved.
+Lighting and wiring were replaced, and the runway was repainted.

-For the 12-month period ending June 29, 2022, the airport had 5,766 aircraft operations, an average of 16 per day: 62% general aviation, 30% scheduled commercial, 9% air taxi and less than 1% military.
-In November 2021, there were 19 aircraft based at this airport: 16 single-engine and 3 multi-engine.
+For the 12-month period ending June 29, 2023, the airport had 5,766 aircraft operations, an average of 16 per day: 62% general aviation, 30% scheduled commercial, 9% air taxi and less than 1% military.
+In November 2023, there were 18 aircraft based at this airport: 15 single-engine and 3 multi-engine.

 The airport operates its own FBO, which offers fuel, a lounge and conference room, and courtesy cars.